ixiaopan/blog/content/post/descriptive-statistics.md

-- descriptive statistics tell us the statistics about the data like mean, mode and standard deviation, which you've learned in high school.
+- descriptive statistics tells us the statistics about data like mean, mode and standard deviation, which you've learned in high school.

 - inferential statistics, on the other hand, uses a random dataset sampled from the population to make inferences about the population.